Audie Award for Spanish Language Title

 The Audie Award for Spanish Language Title is one of the Audie Awards presented annually by the Audio Publishers Association (APA).
 It awards excellence in narration, production, and content for a Spanish-language audiobook released in a given year.
 The award was discontinued in 2011, having been presented since 2007, but it has been restored since the 26th Audie Awards in 2021.

 Winners and finalists

+Winners are listed first and highlighted in light green.